Emerson-Kiefer/CryptoRLO/src/readme.md

 ### Usage Examples

-For detailed usage examples and demonstrations of each cryptographic game, refer to the corresponding Jupyter Notebook files in the `games` folder.
+For detailed usage examples and demonstrations of each cryptographic game, refer to the corresponding Jupyter Notebook files in the `test` folder.

 - [UF-CMA Game Example](/RLO/mac.ipynb)
 - [IND-CPA Game Example](/RLO/indcpa.ipynb)